The Visibility Paradox That's Destroying Cannabis Retail

 Three scenarios play out:

-Scenario 1 (Likely): AI providers quietly improve cannabis indexing over the next 18 months.
-SOCi publishes another index in 2027 showing the gap narrowing from 66 points to 30 points.
+Scenario 1: AI providers quietly improve cannabis indexing over the next 18 months.
 Dispensaries that built owned channels in 2026 have a structural moat and higher margins.

 Scenario 3 (Market Failure): The gap persists long-term.
 Cannabis retailers accept that AI discovery isn't real and focus entirely on Google, owned loyalty, and local social.
 This balkanizes cannabis retail discovery.